donttrickrick/ApexExpressionTree/README.md

 This repo is built to support boolean lambda expression for SObject.

 So, instead of directly running plain code
-`a == 'str' && b != null`
+`a == 'str' && b != null`,
 Lambda expression go first with building expression `expression = Bool.and(Bool.eq('a', 'str'), Bool.notEq('b', 'null'))` then invoking anywhere by
 `expression.calc();`

 ## Dev and Test